 - Application for Educational Benefits VA Form 22-1990

-Once students gain admission to the university and register for classes, they must submit their Certificate of Eligibility letter and DD-214 Form to the School Certifying Official, Santos Carter, at email@example.com, or by fax at (415) 485-3294.
+Upon admission to the University and prior to registering for classes, students must submit their Certificate of Eligibility letter and DD-214 to the Veterans Service Officer at email@example.com.

 - A monthly housing allowance paid to the student equal to:

 - The basic allowance for housing (BAH) tied to their eligibility percentage, and their rate of pursuit, payable for the zip code of the institution (94901), or training site as applicable.